neoharry10/TetrisCpp/DOCS.md

 * Gscale (GLOBAL init in main), is the length of each 'box' in the grid.
 (Increasing the scale will make the grid larger)
 * Offset (Piece specific), is the length from top-left to the middle, from there spawns each piece

+-- Classes
+- Grid

+The grid has a ratio, x * y, used for the local grid.
+(0,x-1)*(0,y-1) are the usable grid places

 ## TODO

 -> score